 Center Pompidou Malaga

 Combine a visit to the creamy sand of Playa La Malagueta with some of Malaga’s world-beating cultural sights.
-The Center Pompidou Malaga is a contemporary Spanish museum housed in what looks like a giant glass Rubik’s cube.
+The Center Pompidou Malaga is a contemporary museum housed in what looks like a giant glass Rubik’s cube.
 An offshoot of the original in Paris, it’s located just moments from the beach.

 Sea Museum Alborania is the city’s maritime museum, containing an aquarium and research center where you could observe over 500 animals, with around 100 types of sea-life species.
 A highlight is the Turtle Patio, where travelers can experience Spain’s nature and meet convalescing turtles.